simonecorsi/awesome/README.md

 *   [illuminate/html](https://github.com/illuminate/html) - \[READ ONLY] Subtree split of the Illuminate HTML component (see laravel/framework)

 *   [PHPMailer/PHPMailer](https://github.com/PHPMailer/PHPMailer) - The classic email sending library for PHP

+*   [WordPress/WordPress](https://github.com/WordPress/WordPress) - WordPress, Git-ified.
+This repository is just a mirror of the WordPress subversion repository.
+Please do not send pull requests.
+Submit pull requests to https://github.com/WordPress/wordpress-develop and patches to https://core.trac.wordpress.org/ instead.

 ## Zig